-- a) transmission of live pictures, such as head and shoulders of one person or a small group of persons, with moderate definition; - b) transmission of the associated speech; - c) transmission of graphic information such as drawings and documents with high definition (e.g. 625 lines or 525 lines); - d) video conference service, with or without the use of split-screen techniques.
+- a) Transmission of live pictures such as head and shoulders of one person or a small group of persons, with moderate definition. - b) Transmission of the associated speech. - c) Transmission of graphics information such as drawings and documents with high definition (e.g. 625 lines or 525 lines). - d) Video conference service, with or without the use of split-screen techniques.

-The above-mentioned facilities shall, in general, be bi-directional, although unidirectional operation should be possible.
-Also, some of the facilities can be omitted if not required, in order to minimize costs.
+The above-mentioned services shall, in general, be bi-directional, although uni-directional operation should be possible.
+Also, some of the facilities can be omitted, if not required, in order to minimize costs.